MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 * Install the [SWIG tool](#optional-swig) if you have not done so yet.
 * Install [Anaconda3 4.1.1 (64-bit)](https://repo.continuum.io/archive/Anaconda3-4.1.1-Linux-x86_64.sh)
-* If you already have a CNTK Python environment (called `cntk-py36`, `cntk-py35`, `cntk-py34`, or `cntk-py27`) you can update it with the latest required packages with the following commands:
+* If you already have a CNTK Python environment (called `cntk-py36`, `cntk-py35`, or `cntk-py27`) you can update it with the latest required packages with the following commands:

 ```
 # For cntk-py36:
 conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py36-environment.yml --name cntk-py36
 # For cntk-py35:
 conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py35-environment.yml --name cntk-py35
-# For cntk-py34:
-conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py34-environment.yml --name cntk-py34
 # For cntk-py27:
 conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py27-environment.yml --name cntk-py27
 ```

-* If you already have a CNTK Python environment (called `cntk-py35`, `cntk-py34`, or `cntk-py27`) you can update it with the latest required packages with the following commands:
+* If you already have a CNTK Python environment (called `cntk-py35`, or `cntk-py27`) you can update it with the latest required packages with the following commands:

 ```
 # For cntk-py35:
 conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py35-environment.yml --name cntk-py35
-# For cntk-py34:
-conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py34-environment.yml --name cntk-py34
 # For cntk-py27:
 conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py27-environment.yml --name cntk-py27
 ```

-* If you do not have a CNTK Python environment yet, you may choose between a Python 2.7, 3.4, or 3.5 based CNTK Python environment.
+* If you do not have a CNTK Python environment yet, you may choose between a Python 2.7, or 3.5 based CNTK Python environment.
 * Create your Python environment of choice in your existing Python 3.5 Anaconda or Miniconda installation using *one* of the following commands, depending on your desired Python version:

 ```